 Credit Unions are generally just as safe as major banks protected by the FDIC.
 In addition, you can find some strong savings account and CD rates at these institutions.
 Oftentimes, these savings options pay interest rates that are competitive, or sometimes even better, than those of major banks.

 And in the case of joint accounts, the NCUA insures up to $250,000 per individual.
 So if you and your spouse open a joint savings account, up to $500,000 in the account gets insured by the NCUA.

 Most credit unions enjoy insurance from the NCUA.
 This organization functions much like the FDIC does for banks.
 It generally insures up to $250,000 per individual per account held at a specific credit union.
 One way you can expand this protection is by opening accounts with different credit unions.
 Plus, retirement accounts and trusts get specific coverage in addition to the protection granted to checking and savings accounts at member credit unions.

 Tips for Improving Your Finances

 - A financial advisor can help you improve your finances.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - In order to extend NCUA coverage, you can open accounts with different credit unions.
-And if you hold accounts at banks, you’d likely receive FDIC protection as well.
-To help you out, we published a report on the best banks in the country.
+And if you hold deposit accounts at banks, you’d likely receive FDIC protection as well.
+Check out SmartAsset’s breakdown of the best banks in the country to learn more.